Cronston/Cronston/README.md

 👋 Welcome to my GitHub bio.

-✍️ I'm an 16 y.o experienced programmer with several successful projects under my belt.
+✍️ I am a 17-year-old experienced programmer with several programming languages ​​behind me.

-🇬 I'm based in Baku, Azerbaijan.
-Curently living in Moskow
+🇬 I was born in Kyrgyzstan and live in Bishkek

-🔊 I love dark mode, open source.
+🔊 I love the open source dark mode.

-🖼️ When I'm not working, I like eating, sleeping listening music.
+🖼️When I'm not working, I like to play, sleep and listen to music.

-🤫 I hate watching anime.
+🤫I hate watching anime.

 <!---
 Cronston/Cronston is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.